People

 Brian received his J.D., with honors, from the University of Texas, where he was an Associate Editor for the Texas Law Review and was elected to the Order of the Coif upon graduation.
 During law school, Brian served as a judicial extern to the Honorable Harlin D. Hale, United States Bankruptcy Judge for the Northern District of Texas, and as a judicial intern to the Honorable Michael Keasler on the Texas Court of Criminal Appeals.

-Brian earned his M.A. in Dispute Resolution from Southern Methodist University, and he received his B.A., magna cum laude, in Political Science from Abilene Christian University.
+Before law school, Brian earned his M.A. in Dispute Resolution from Southern Methodist University, and he received his B.A., magna cum laude, in Political Science from Abilene Christian University.

 In addition to his legal practice, Brian devotes time to the Dallas community and currently serves as a member of the Community Police Oversight Board.